megnaanand/youchoose-eco/README.md

-# syn100_group1
+# YouChoose
-SYN 100 Project - YouChoose (Choose your own adventure game)
+YouChoose is a choose your own adventure game that was created to promote awareness about making climate-friendly decisions during the urban city-planning process.